se-edu/learningresources/contents/dart/Dart.md

 **Tooling support**: Dart has out-of-the-box dependency management ([pub.dev](https://pub.dev/)), linting solution ([dartfmt](https://dart.dev/tools/dartfmt)), documentation generator ([dartdoc](https://dart.dev/tools/dartdoc)) and [official testing framework](https://pub.dev/packages/test).
 After installing Dart SDK, you're ready to go 99% of the time.

-**Popularity**: Dart is a relatively new (first appeared in 2011), but quickly gained popularity in recent years: it's ranked 16th the first time it entered the [IEEE Spectrum programming language ranking](https://spectrum.ieee.org/static/interactive-the-top-programming-languages-2019).
+**Popularity**: Dart is a relatively new (first appeared in 2011), but quickly gained popularity in recent years: it's ranked 16th the first time it entered the [IEEE Spectrum programming language ranking](https://spectrum.ieee.org/static/interactive-the-top-programming-languages-2019), and 23rd on [TIOBE](https://www.tiobe.com/tiobe-index/) as of April 2020.
 And Dart is being actively maintained by a team at Google: check out the [GitHub repo of Dart SDK](https://github.com/dart-lang/sdk).

 ### Limitations